ho0212/SkinCancer/README.md

 - Data: 10,000+ dermatoscopic images from HAM10000
 - Model: Transfer learning using pre-trained CNNs (e.g., EfficientNet, ResNet, or Densenet) with fine-tuning
 - Evaluation: Accuracy, Confusion Matrix, Classification Report, Grad-CAM
-- Dataset not included due to size-see `data/README.md` for instructions
+- Dataset is not included due to large file size.
+Please refer to `data/README.md` for detailed download instructions.